stella-vujic/ca2dataScripts_stella/README.md

 The scripts are overly prescritptive at the moment, but will be made more general with time.
 You can fill in dummy variables if needed.

-### Splitting wavelengths
+### Separating wavelengths and converting to NIfTI format

-Now we cam start buidling a directory containing nifti files and csvs, corresponding to the wavelength specific data and trigger timing respectively.
+Now we can start buidling a directory containing nifti files and csvs, corresponding to the wavelength specific data and trigger timing respectively.
 The following commands will aid us:

 ```
 python smrToMat.py organizedData/